John D. Lavelle: Senate hearings

 The secret bombing of Cambodia in 1969–70 had used similar deception.
 All communications were split along two paths.
 One route was overt, ordering typical B-52 missions that were to take place within South Vietnam near the Cambodian border.
 The second route was covert, utilizing back-channel messages between commanders ordering the classified missions.

-During questioning, Republican Senator Barry Goldwater of Arizona asked Lavelle, "You didn't have the authority to hit a MiG because it was sitting on an airfield below the 19th parallel?
+During questioning, Republican Senator Barry Goldwater of Arizona, himself a retired Major general and Command Pilot in the Air Force Reserve, asked Lavelle, "You didn't have the authority to hit a MiG because it was sitting on an airfield below the 19th parallel?

 "Yes, sir, that's right," replied Lavelle.
 "It's a hell of a way to run a war," Goldwater said."

 Lavelle told the Senators that he lost planes and crews on two occasions when, without the North Vietnamese SAM using its own radar which U.S. pilots could detect, the networked system guided missiles to kills.
 That, argued Lavelle, constituted sufficient rationale for planned strikes in the name of protective reaction.
 "The system was constantly activated against us", he testified.

 Time Magazine reported that Lavelle's raids "were in clear violation of the White House rules then in force on bombing North Vietnam.
 The White House apparently did not agree with Time's assessment.
 During the Senate hearings, on September 15, 1972, Nixon met in the Oval Office with Alexander Haig, his deputy national security advisor.
 As described by the Caseys, "Nixon, running for re-election, apparently felt frustration at his inability to correct the injustice he thought he was witnessing in the daily Senate testimony on the Lavelle issue."

 Abrams, who had not been privy to Lavelle's meeting with Laird, told the Senate hearing that Lavelle "acted improperly."
 Abrams at the time was facing Senate confirmation as Army Chief of Staff.